 There are three basic styles in which the wrench can signal achieving torque, either by a “click,” “break,” or “slip.”
 Each of three wrench styles has a specific purpose and utility.
 When you decide to spend the money for one, it’s important that you select the torque wrench that will do the job properly and not generically and learn how to use the torque wrench properly.

 Click Wrenches typically emit a loud audible "click" when the set torque is reached.
 Most click type wrenches break about 3 degrees after set torque is reached and then become positive.
 This positive action can cause over-torque conditions.
 Proper use and maintaining is required so that operators stop pulling the moment the click sound is heard or felt.
-Mountz offers adjustable torque wrench models.
+Mountz offers adjustable and preset torque wrench models.

 Break-Over Wrenches are essential to limiting the amount of torque applied to an assembly or fastening application.
 Break-over torque wrenches, typically deflect 20-90 degrees on torque delivery, thus indicating torque has been reached.
 Many break-over wrenches require manual resetting, while others have an automatic resetting feature.
 Mountz offers a small torque wrench models.

 Dial Wrenches are robust and durable.
 Dial wrenches are typically used as a quality control instrument to verify or monitor torque.
 However, some customers find them a resourceful production tool.